 Introduction of SQL Server Permission

 SQL Server has more than 230 permissions that can be granted to a principal.
 By principal, we mean different logins, user groups, and server roles.
 The permissions can range from allowing a user to CREATE, ALTER or MODIFY a database object to restricting it to only SELECT from it.
 The administrator can play with these permissions and GRANT, REVOKE or DENY them to various user logins, groups, or servers based on the requirement.
-These permissions in SQL SERVER helps in maintaining the security of the databases.
+These permissions in SQL SERVER help maintain the security of the databases.

 Here are a few database-level permissions in SQL Server :